 Terry is a holo movie buff.
 He has a vast collection on his hand computer and likes nothing more than to pop an exotic tinnie, put his feet up, and watch a classic flick.
 He's a dab hand in the kitchen, particularly desserts, much to the enjoyment of the rest of the crew.
 He is a big fan of beer, sampling local wares on every planet in a quest for a perfect ale.
 If able to he'll have a brew on the go in his mini high tech beer fermenting keg – even though it takes up a big chunk of his personal space allowance.

-Well, what's the point?
-If this skill is of limited game mechanic value why have it?
-Like I said it helps colour a Traveller, make them more of an individual instead of a collection of just stats.
-Besides give a Traveller an interest and they'll pursue it.
-Tie it in with a skill level then they're more likely to find ways to use it in the game.
+Besides, give a character an interest and he’ll pursue it.
+Add skill levels, and he’s more likely to find ways to use it in the game.
 In the hands of a creative player or GM it could prove much fun.

-'We caught this one skulking in a drive access way,' says the escort.
-'He shot Mernak in the face.'
+‘We caught this one skulking in a drive access way,’ says Lannut.
+‘He shot Mernak in the face.’

 'Made him dead,' says the escort.

-A somber mood comes over the assembled throng.
+A dark mood comes over the assembled throng.

-'Dammit, he was our cook.
-Now we'll have to eat T-rats again,' yells Ragnar, slamming his fist on chair's arm.
+‘Our cook.
+Dammit.
+Now we’ll have to eat T-rats again,’ yells Ragnar, slamming his fist against the wall.

 The other pirates mutter angrily.

-'I hate T-rats,' complains Tagrett the Shiny, rubbing his half metal head.
-'They taste tinny.'
+‘I hate T-rats,’ complains Tagrett, rubbing his half metal head.
+‘They taste tinny.’

-'And I don't like what they do to my waistline,' argues Yeslick the merciless, pinching the rolls of flab under his vacc suit.
-'I put on four kilos last time.
-Let's space the snecker.'
+‘And I hate what they do to my waistline,’ growls Yeslick, pinching the rolls of flab under his vacc suit.
+‘I put on four kilos last time.
+Let’s space the snecker.’

 'I can cook,' says a small voice.